Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains header file, archive (the '.a') file and a script for the static library project.
+This directory contains header file, archive (the `.a`) file and a script for the static library project.
 Let's see what each projects do:

 ## *_main.h_*

-Is a header file that contains the following list of **prototypes**.
+Is a header file that contains the following list of prototypes.

+### Prototypes

 int _putchar(char c);